Drone Laws in Virginia (2021)

 These are drone laws that apply to every state in the U.S., including Virginia, and were created by the federal government.

 To fly a drone as a commercial pilot in the state of Virginia (i.e. for work / business purposes) you are required to follow the requirements of the FAA’s Part 107 Small UAS Rule (Part 107), which includes passing the FAA’s Aeronautical Knowledge Test to obtain a Remote Pilot Certificate.

-To fly a drone as a hobbyist in the state of Virginia (i.e. for fun / pleasure) you are required to follow the FAA’s recreational model aircraft rules.
-One of those rules is that if your drone weighs more than 0.55 lbs (250g), you’ll need to pay $5 to get it registered over here.
-And there are additional rules when it comes to airspace and altitude, keeping your drone within line-of-sight while you’re flying, and more.
+To fly a drone as a hobbyist in the state of Virginia (i.e. for fun / pleasure) you are required by the FAA to take The Recreational UAS Safety Test (TRUST).
+You are also required to follow the FAA’s recreational model aircraft rules.
+One of those rules is that if your drone weighs more than 0.55 lbs (250g), you’ll need to pay $5 to get it registered.
+There are additional rules when it comes to airspace and altitude, keeping your drone within line-of-sight while you’re flying, and more.

 To fly a drone as a government employee in the state of Virginia (i.e., for a police or fire department) you may either operate under the FAA’s Part 107 rule or obtain a federal Certificate of Authorization (COA).

 Note: The content on this page is meant for informational purposes only, and is not meant to take the place of legal counsel.

 These are drone laws that apply to the entire state of Virginia, and were created by the Virginia General Assembly.